-In his complaint form the complainant states that he is challenging the implied decision to reject his request of 11 November 2009.
+In his complaint form the complainant states that he is challenging the implied decision to reject his request of 20 November 2009.

 B. The complainant considers, first, that the Centre did not comply with Article 24(2) and (3) of the Staff Regulations, because he was not notified, at once and in writing, of the decision to dismiss him and the decision does not rest on any genuine and sufficient grounds.
-He asserts that, during his trial period, he received no warning that his service was unsatisfactory or that he might lose his job, nor any assessment report.
-He emphasises that although he informed his superior, the Head of the Administration and Human Resources Department, of his concerns, the latter was unreceptive and gave him little support.
-He argues that the Centre acted in breach of the Tribunal's case law and of general principles of law by failing to offer him a chance to improve.
-Moreover, he submits that his dismissal was wrongful since the Director - according to the explanations which he provided on 7 August 2009 - based his decision on information from staff members who, in his view, were not in a position to judge his work.
+He asserts that he was never informed about any targets and therefore of the criteria for assessing his performance and that, during his trial period, he received no warning that his service was unsatisfactory or that he might lose his job, nor any assessment report.
+He also complains that his right to be heard was not respected and that the Centre acted in breach of the Tribunal's case law and of general principles of law by failing to offer him a chance to improve.
+Moreover, he submits that his dismissal was wrongful since the Director - according to the explanations which he provided on 7 August 2009 - based his decision on information from persons who, in his view, were not in a position to judge his work.

 Second, the complainant contends that the decision which was sent to him on 14 September 2009 had been backdated to 7 August 2009 and that the reasons it contains differ from those supplied by the Director at the meeting of 7 August 2009.
 In his opinion, this betrays the Centre's bad faith.
-He also states that the decision is based on documents and facts which are incorrect, or which have been invented "in an attempt to make an unlawful decision lawful".
-Lastly, he submits that his dismissal caused him extremely serious moral injury and damaged his professional reputation.
+He also states that the decision is based on documents and facts which are incorrect, or which have been invented in an attempt to justify the decision to terminate his contract.
+Lastly, he submits that his dismissal undermined his dignity and damaged his professional reputation.

-He requests the cancellation of the impugned decision and claims damages for material injury in an amount equivalent to five years' salary, allowances and benefits.
-He also claims 40,000 euros as compensation for the moral injury which he considers he has suffered, and costs in the amount of 4,250 euros.
+He requests the cancellation of the impugned decision and his reinstatement, plus the payment of the salary and allowances which he considers are due to him since his dismissal.
+Failing this, he claims damages for material injury in an amount equivalent to five years' salary, allowances and benefits.
+He also claims various amounts in compensation, including 40,000 euros for the moral injury which he considers he has suffered, and costs in the amount of 5,000 euros.

 C. In its reply the Centre contends that the complaint is irreceivable, because the complainant did not lodge an internal complaint against the dismissal decision of 7 August 2009, as he was required to do under Article 66(2) of the Staff Regulations.
-Although he described his letter of 31 August 2009 as "an appeal requesting the cancellation" of the decision, it did not constitute a complaint within the meaning of Article 66.
+Although he described his letter of 7 September 2009 as "an appeal requesting the cancellation" of the decision, it did not constitute a complaint within the meaning of Article 66.
 By directly requesting conciliation, the complainant "skipped" a pre-litigation phase and therefore failed to respect the requirements of Article 67 of the Staff Regulations.